solana-labs/solana/docs/src/staking.md

 #### Create a Stake Account
-A stake account is a different type of account from a wallet address that is used to simply send and receive SAFE tokens to other addresses.
-If you have received SAFE in a wallet address you control, you can use some of these tokens to create and fund a new stake account, which will have a different address than the wallet you used to create it.
+A stake account is a different type of account from a wallet address that is used to simply send and receive SOL tokens to other addresses.
+If you have received SOL in a wallet address you control, you can use some of these tokens to create and fund a new stake account, which will have a different address than the wallet you used to create it.
 Depending on which wallet you are using the steps to create a stake account